soodoku/adult/README.md

 ### Note

-We measure pornographic content on domains using [piedomains](https://github.com/themains/piedomains) (and the YouGov provided classifications).
+We measure pornographic content on domains using [piedomains](https://github.com/themains/piedomains) (and the YouGov-provided classifications).

 ### Authors